Affray Charge Withdrawn due to self defence (of a 3rd person)

 On the day of the incident, BDK attended Randwick Racecourse with his girlfriend and a friend.
 However, towards the end of the day, his girlfriend was subjected to insults and harassment by a group of males, causing her distress.

 BDK decided to leave with his girlfriend, but his friend spotted the group of males who had harassed her and began to start a physical altercation with them.

 The group quickly overpowered BDK’s friend, and BDK attempted to intervene and calm the situation.
 When this failed, he became physically engaged and as a result was apprehended by security.

 The security then handed him over to police where they charged him with affray.

 Representations to police prosecutor – charge completely withdrawn

 O’Brien Criminal and Civil Solicitors represented BDK and made submissions to the police prosecutor requesting the dismissal of the affray charges before proceeding to trial.

-The argument made in the submission was that BDK clearly acted to protect his friend, which constitutes self-defence (self-defence extends to defence of a third person).
-Given the clear defence, the representations suggested to police that the matter be resolved without the expense of a contested trial.
-Police accepted these representations, and the charge was withdrawn.
+We argued that BDK’s actions were in self-defence, as he was acting to protect his friend, which constitutes self-defence (self-defence extends to defence of a third person).
+The submissions suggested that the matter could be resolved without the expense of a contested trial, given the clear defence.